confluentinc/confluent-kubernetes-examples/security/userprovided-tls_mtls_kafka-acls/README.md

 ## Deploy configuration secrets

-You`ll use Kubernetes secrets to provide credential configurations.
+you'll use Kubernetes secrets to provide credential configurations.

 With Kubernetes secrets, credential management (defining, configuring, updating) can be done outside of the Confluent For Kubernetes.
 You define the configuration